Tortuga Island - More Than Just A Tropical Beach

 Additionally, you can even buy fresh lobster tails.

-For extra fee ($5), you can take a self-guided eco-tour on the island.
+For an extra fee ($5), you can take a self-guided eco-tour on the island.
 It includes a hiking trail (about 0.6 miles/1 km long, loop) and the information booklet.

 The trail is well maintained and has number signs, so you can read the information corresponding to each number sign from the booklet.